 Beyond color, shapes and lines follow the same natural feel, flowing and genuine.
 Designers are going for an approachable style complemented by minimalism, if not muted colors.

 As for images, stock photos are turning up more naturally captured moments as people get tired of stiff, orchestrated scenes.
 People photos go the way of documentary essays while landscapes are doing less filtering and more raw coloring.
+For instance, it is more pleasing to see a spring sale banner with a beautiful high-resolution spring background image.

 Impact on Architecture